Freedom Lane: Home of the Dee-Quizzy

 “Chill, Unca Paulie,” Da’Quarius said.
 “I’m just teaching Tony how to make a Dee-Quizzy sandwich.”

 “What the hell is that?”
 Paulie asked.

 “I’ll show you,” Da’Quarius said.
 He began grabbing ingredients and instructing Tony and Paulie while making his sandwich.
-“First, you take yo chicken cutlet, wrap that bitch in raw bacon, and drop it in da fryer.
-Then, you take yo bread, and put pepperoni, mozzarella, and sauce on the top side.
+“First, you take a chicken cutlet, wrap that bitch in raw bacon, and drop it in da’ fryer.
+Then, you take yo’ bread, and you put pepperoni, mozzarella, and sauce on the top side.
 Take the bacon-wrapped fried chicken cutlet out of the fryer and put it on the bottom bun.
-Put it in da oven for a minute, take it out, close the bread, and then, mutha fucka, y’all got cho self da Dee-Quizzy!”
+Put it in da’ oven for a minute, take it out, close da’ bread, an’ den, mo’ fucka, y’all got’cho self da Dee-Quizzy!”

 “I can’t believe you just wasted all that food, kid,” Paulie said.
 “That sandwich is ridiculous!”

 Da’Quarius cut the sandwich into thirds.
 He gave Paulie and Tony a piece each.
 “Try it,” he said.

 Paulie took a reluctant bite of the sandwich.
 “Hey,” he said.
 “That is good.”